 5. Visit a cider mill.

 6. Go on a nature scavenger hunt.
-Think red leaves, orange leaves, acorns, mums, you name it.
+Look for red leaves, orange leaves, acorns, mums, and other signs of fall along the way.

 7. Attend a touch-a-truck event in your community.
 (October is Fire Prevention Month.)